Azure/azure-docs-sdk-java/docs-ref-services/latest/core-test-readme.md

 1. [Default sanitizers][default_sanitizers], similar to the use of the RecordingRedactor are already registered in the TestProxyUtils for default redactions.
-2. Custom sanitizers can be added using `[TestProxySanitizer]`[test_proxy_sanitizer] & `interceptorManager.addSanitizers()` method for addressing
-   specific service sanitization needs.
+2. Custom sanitizers can be added using [`TestProxySanitizer`][test_proxy_sanitizer] and `interceptorManager.addSanitizers()` method for addressing specific service sanitization needs.
-   For example, registering a custom sanitizer for redacting the value of json key modelId from the response body looks like the following:.
+   For example, registering a custom sanitizer for redacting the value of json key modelId from the response body looks like the following:
    ```java readme-sample-add-sanitizer-matcher

    List<TestProxySanitizer> customSanitizer = new ArrayList<>();